TikiTDO/ember-cli-deploy-zip-new/README.md

 > This ember addon will zip the root directory of your project.

-It outputs an 'archive.zip' in your root directory.
+It outputs an `archive.zip` file in your root directory.

 **N.B.** If you already have an `archive.zip` file then it will automatically delete it and create a new one.